bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Controllers
 - [ ] Naming conventions are being respected
 - [ ] No business logic should be found in controllers - use services
-- [ ] No flexiblesearch queries included and no access to data layer - access only via a facade or service
+- [ ] No FlexibleSearch queries included and no access to data layer - access only via a facade or service
 - [ ] No use of models in a controller - should only be DTOs

 ## Data Transfer Objects